Pulse Surveys: Taking Your Organisation’s Real-Time Health Check

 For organisations operating in the Indian context, the following cadence accounts for the festive season and fiscal year-end pressures:

-Pulse Survey Best Practices Checklist
+Pulse Survey 2

 When implementing your pulse survey dashboard or using a pulse survey tool, keep this checklist handy to maximise effectiveness:

-I. Content & Focus
+I. Content & focus

 Targeted Questions